Nursing Bachelor (BSN) | Nursing School in Houston

 The School of Nursing and Allied Health offers a rigorous nursing curriculum that includes academic and clinical performance requirements.
 The BSN degree prepares students as generalists, capable of working in a variety of settings.
 In addition, students are prepared for graduate studies in nursing.
 It is approved by the Texas Board of Nurse Examiners and accredited by the National League for Nursing Accrediting Commission.

-What will I experience in HBU’s nursing program?
+What will I experience in HBU’s nursing BSN program?

-The nursing shortage has created numerous career opportunities for nurses, including specialty care units such as nurseries, pediatric and adult ICUs, OR, and post-anesthesia care units, labor and delivery, and postpartum.
-In the community, nurses can work as school nurses, in clinics providing care for vulnerable populations such as persons with cancer, AIDS/HIV, homeless and the elderly, and in hospitals caring for persons with organ transplants, burns, and trauma.
+The nursing shortage has created numerous career opportunities for registered nurses, including specialty care units such as nurseries, pediatric and adult ICUs, OR, and post-anesthesia care units, labor and delivery, and postpartum.
+In the community, there are nursing jobs available for school nurses, in clinics providing care for vulnerable populations such as persons with cancer, AIDS/HIV, homeless and the elderly, and in hospitals caring for persons with organ transplants, burns, and trauma.
 Some nursing school graduates with a bachelor of nursing degree have gone into research, while those who enjoy technology and computers can enter the world of nursing informatics.

 - The only baccalaureate level program in the city of Houston that allows students to complete all prerequisite and required courses on one campus